||Autumn Semester / Academic Year

 Situated in the heart of a region with a rich cultural heritage, between the Mediterranean Sea and the Cevennes, the Camargue and the Garrigue, Montpellier is a regional capital with an excellent reputation in France as well as abroad.
 Montpellier is a beautiful, sunny city filled with students, due to its close proximity to several universities.
 The center of the city, extending out from la Place de la Comedie, is only open to pedestrians, making it a very walkable area.
 Multiple tramway lines connect the center to the outer-lying neighborhoods, including the universities.

-For Spring Semester participants, students will participate in a short orientation period and then enter into regular courswork.
+For Spring Semester participants, students will participate in a short orientation period and then enter into regular coursework.

 Courses at Paul-Valery consist of the following:

-- Regular UPV courses.
-Most courses are semester-long, though a few are offered as year-long.
-Your classmates will be French students.
-Through the UW exchange students primarily take regular university courses.
+- Regular UPVM courses.
+Most of these courses are semester-long, though a few are offered as year-long courses as well.
+Your classmates will be primarily French students.

 If you’re looking for a record of how courses from this institution have been transferred in the past, visit the credit equivalency database to help you determine what foreign courses might satisfy your academic needs here at the UW.